besnoi/lavis/ReadMe.md

 ### Why retained-mode?

-ImGUIs are gaining a lot of popularity nowadays because of the ease of creating them and also because they are much faster then the `retained-mode` GUIs.
-But retained-mode has their own advantages even in context of game-development first one being the learning curve- ImGUIs can sometimes be confusing whereas retained-mode are crystal-clear - like the button is not showing itself because you had hidden it before rendering compared to *the button there is not showing because it shares the same GEN_ID with a invisible widget*!
+ImGUIs are gaining a lot of popularity nowadays because of the ease of creating them and also because they are much faster to create then the `retained-mode` GUIs.
+But retained-mode has their own advantages even in context of game-development first one being the learning curve- ImGUIs can sometimes be confusing whereas retained-mode are crystal-clear - like the button is not showing itself because you had hidden it before rendering compared to *the button there is not showing because it shares the same GEN_ID with a invisible widget*! **Also retained-mode GUIs are lightning fast when compared to imguis!**

 And believe it or not but retained-mode GUIs are preffered over ImGUIs in context of casual-game development.
 Cause casual game developers are mostly web-developers and are more comfortable with the `addEventListener` sort of paradigm than they are with those GEN_IDs or whatever.